 Many of our sports concussion specialists, including neurologists, sports medicine physicians, neuropsychologists and physiatrists, have worked with elite athletes from Chicago professional teams—including the Bears, Blackhawks, White Sox and Fire—as well as served as consultants to high schools and colleges.
 They have vast experience assessing and treating concussions in sports resulting from myriad athletic endeavors, from traditionally heavy contact sports like football, hockey and soccer to basketball and swimming.

-Sports Concussion Diagnosis and Treatment
+Diagnosis and Treatment for Concussions in Sports

 In most cases, athletes who sustain a concussion are not knocked out; they often remain awake and continue talking normally.
 Parents are advised to watch children in both practice and game situations for any particularly hard hits or collisions with another athlete, the ground and/or objects.